Crowdfunding real estate: What it is and how it works

 Crowdfunding invites the public to invest in new real estate opportunities.
 Websites list these opportunities, allowing potential investors like you to get in on the purchase.
 No need to have an insider’s tip; every pitch is readily available to browse online.

 Everyone who’s interested in the project contributes money, creating a sum of cash used to invest in residential or commercial holdings.
 You can fund projects to develop new housing, retail, or office space.
-In addition, you can purchase shares in existing holdings.
+You can also purchase shares in existing holdings.

 Why do investors seek crowdfunding opportunities?